-In total 51 samples were prepared for quantitative palynological analysis.
-In general between 5 and 10 g, and for samples low in organic carbon up to ~ 20 g, of freeze-dried sediment sample were crushed to pieces smaller than 5 mm.
-Subsequently a known amount of Lycopodium marker spores was added to allow for quantitative analysis.
-After reaction with $\sim 30\,\%$ HCl and twice with $\sim 38\,\%$ HF, to dissolve carbonates and silicates respectively, ultrasonic separation was employed.
-Finally, samples were sieved over a 15 μm nylon mesh.
+In total, 51 samples were prepared for quantitative palynological analysis.
+In general, between 5 and 10 g (and for samples low in organic carbon, up to $\sim 20\,\mathrm{g}$) of freeze-dried sediment sample were crushed into pieces smaller than 5 mm.
+Subsequently, a known amount of Lycopodium marker spores were added to allow for quantitative analysis.
+After reaction with $\sim 30\%$ Hydrochloric acid (HCl) and twice with \sim 38 % hydrofluoric acid (HF), to dissolve carbonates and silicates, respectively, ultrasonic separation was employed.
+Finally, samples were sieved through a 15 μm nylon mesh.
 Residuals were mounted on slides for microscopic analysis.
-Approximately 250 dinocysts per sample were counted using a light microscope at 500x magnification.
+Approximately 250 dinocysts per sample were counted using a light microscope at 500 × magnification.
 Taxonomy follows that of Fensome and Williams (2004).
 Pollen and spores were counted as one group, except for saccate gymnosperm pollen.
 All samples and slides are stored in the collection of the Laboratory of Palaeobotany and Palynology, Utrecht University, the Netherlands.